 - Enable the Cloud Pub/Sub API.

-Initialize the app by visiting the following URL in your web browser:
+To initialize the app, visit the following URL in your web browser:

-When you visit this URL, the App Engine application creates a Cloud Pub/Sub topic and then subscribes the code wrapper service to the topic.
+When you visit this URL, the App Engine app creates a Cloud Pub/Sub topic and then subscribes the code wrapper service to the topic.

 <your_project_id>.appspot.com to see it in action.

-After you've finished the tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
+After you've finished the Invoking Legacy Code tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.

 The easiest way to eliminate billing is to delete the project you created for the tutorial.